 10. Implement low or no-code solutions

 One of the easiest ways to overcome digital transformation challenges is by implementing low-code or no-code solutions like Kissflow.
-Aside from avoiding employee pushback towards new digital solutions, these enable employees to leverage new technology without the need for specialized tech skills.
+Aside from avoiding employee pushback towards new digital solutions, these enable employees to leverage new technology without needing specialized tech skills.
+Check out the digital transformation services and solutions offered by Kissflow to mitigate the barriers in accelerating the digital transformation journey.

 Removing Digital Transformation Barriers